 A preview release of the SocketTools .NET components can be downloaded here:

 Microsoft has scheduled general availability for the .NET 6.0 Framework in November 2021 and it is included with Visual Studio 2022.
-SocketTools will include .NET 6.0 assemblies part of our standard distribution when it has been released.
+SocketTools Build 1282 and later includes support for the .NET 6.0 preview assemblies as part of our standard distribution.
 We will not be backporting support for .NET 6.0 to previous versions of SocketTools.